-This article is part of a series in commemoration of the Lake Washington Ship Canal, celebrating its centennial in 2017, and specifically about how people of the Fremont neighborhood were involved with the creation of the canal.
+This article is part of a series in commemoration of the Lake Washington Ship Canal centennial in 2016-2017, and specifically about how people of the Fremont neighborhood were involved with the creation of the canal.

-Early Fremont residents were dynamic, enterprising businessmen and politicians who promoted the present route of the ship canal.
+Early Fremont residents were dynamic, enterprising businessmen and politicians who promoted the present route of the ship canal because they knew it would benefit their neighborhood.
 Fremont is located at the northwest corner of Lake Union and was the site of industries such as lumber mills.